Thursday, December 11, 2008

 Another day, in the winter, Paul burned his hand in the fireplace.
 It happened before my eyes only.
 You all know, in winter, every house in England is kept warm by heating.
 In those days, they used coal or gas fires.
 Under the mantelpiece, the fire blazed all night.
 By its side, a heap of coal was kept.
 Whenever the fire got low, new servings of coal was fed to it.

 It was a chilly winter that year.
 I was sitting in the sofa, reading a book, in the evening.
-For the previous four five days, it had been continuously snowing outside.
-And off and on there was chilly wind that cut through your flesh and bones, and made your teeth rattle.
+For the previous four - five days, it had been continuously snowing outside.
+And off and on there was chilly wind that cut through the flesh and bones, and made my teeth rattle.
 On such an evening, we all were inside, drinking coffee and doing our chores.
 Anne was knitting a sweater for Paul.
 William was reading a novel.
 Nip trying to take a nap on the carpet, and sometimes raising her head and watching Paul.

 That dreary winter apparently took no effect on Paul.
 He was running here and there, jumping and sitting on Nip sometimes, and then came to me and said, "Will you go outside?
 Sshhh.
 Snow queen is waiting outside.
 If it was summer we could go out and catch her.."